Stockport: Air

-Stockport bus station, which served as a terminus for many services across the borough, was one of the largest and busiest bus stations in Greater Manchester.
-It was demolished in late 2021 and is currently being rebuilt into Stockport Interchange; bus services are therefore commencing, stopping and terminating at nearby locations.
+Manchester Airport is 5 mi south-west of the town, which lies under its flightpath.

 Education

 Stockport College, a part of The Trafford College Group, is based in the town centre.
 Also Stockport is home to Stockport Grammar School, established in 1487, one of the oldest in the north-west of England.

 Religion

 St Mary's Church, the town's oldest place of worship, was the centre of a large ecclesiastical parish covering Bramhall, Bredbury, Brinnington, Disley, Dukinfield, Hyde, Marple, Norbury, Offerton, Romiley, Stockport Etchells, Torkington and Werneth.
 Chapels and churches were built in those townships and the parish today covers a much smaller area.
-Parts of the church, situated by the market place, date to the early 14th century and it houses the Stockport Heritage centre, run by volunteers on market days.
+Parts of the church, situated by the market place, date to the early 14th century.
 The church is Grade I listed.
 In the town are the Grade II listed Roman Catholic St Joseph's Church and Our Lady and the Apostles Church.

 Culture

 Stockport's museums include the Hat Works in Wellington Mill, a former hat factory, and Stockport Air Raid Shelters in the tunnels dug in World War II to protect inhabitants in air raids.
 Staircase House, a Grade II* listed medieval townhouse, houses the Stockport Story Museum.
+Stockport War Memorial Art Gallery hosts year-round exhibitions featuring both national and international artists.

 The Plaza is a Grade II* listed Super Cinema and Variety Theatre built in 1932.
 It is the last venue of its kind operating in its original format, making it of international significance.

-In 2018, a new leisure complex opened called Redrock Stockport providing facilities including a cinema, restaurants, bars and a gym.
-In the same year, it was named by Building Design magazine as the "worst new building" in its annual Carbuncle Cup competition.
+In 2018, a new leisure complex opened, called Redrock Stockport, providing facilities including a cinema, restaurants, bars and a gym.
+In the same year, it was named by Building Design magazine as the "worst new building" in its former annual Carbuncle Cup competition.